samp3terson/mypackage/README.md

 This is the repo for creating one's first **R** package.

-More instructions are in the notes.
+More instructions are in Notes 2.